tranngochoang/molecular-docs/docs/overview/repair-model.markdown

 - a(L) is the slope coefficient of linear dose dependence that describes DSB induction per unit of dose (Gy−1/cell) and depends on LET.

 ## Reference
-[1] D. Sakata, M. Suzuki, R. Hirayama, Y. Abe, M. Muramatsu, S. Sato, et al., "Performance Evaluation for Repair of HSGc-C5 Carcinoma Cell Using Geant4-DNA," Cancers, vol. 13, p.
+[1] Performance Evaluation for Repair of HSGc-C5 Carcinoma Cell Using Geant4-DNA, D. Sakata et al., Cancers, vol. 13, p.
 6046, 2021.